simon-ritchie/apysc/docs_src/source/timer_event.md

 def on_timer_complete(e: ap.TimerEvent, options: dict) -> None:
     """
-    The handler would be called when the timer is complete.
+    The handler that the timer calls when completed.

     Parameters
     ----------